web3/web3.js/.github/PULL_REQUEST_TEMPLATE/default.md

 ---
 name: Default
-about: Default template for a Web3 PR
+about: Default template for a Web3 PR.
 ---

 ## Description